 Editorial team: The full names and affiliations of the editorial board members of JRENHEP are given here.
 The process of selection and their roles and responsibilities are given here.

-Author fees: Currently, there is no article processing fee.
+Publishing fee: Currently, there is no article processing fee.
 This is mentioned here.
 The journal will introduce author fees in the future.
 When introduced, it will be clearly identified here.
 Currently, it does not depend on author fees.

 Copyright/Licensing Policy: The authors retain the copyright of their published articles.
 All our publications are open access, licensed under Creative Commons Attribution 4.0 International (CC BY 4.0). http://creativecommons.org/licenses/by/4.0/ This policy is displayed on our website, and also on the html and pdf of published articles.